Understanding and Improving Shoulder Range of Motion

 Most people tend to focus on building up their chest and biceps, and tend to neglect strengthening their backs.
 A limited shoulder range of movement makes it difficult to throw an effective cross or hook.

-To makeover an entire muscle for better muscle balance and joint stability, you have to work it through a full range of motion.
+To makeover the entire muscle for better muscle balance and joint stability, you have to work it through a full range of motion.
 Performing shoulder exercises designed to strengthen the muscles as well as to improve the shoulder range of motion will reduce the stress on the joint making it less susceptible to joint inflammations like tendinitis and bursitis.
 In a nutshell, improving your passive range of motion will decrease stiffness, soreness, and the need for anti-inflammatory medications.

-Let’s look at how you can incorporate range-of-motion exercises improve your shoulder range of motion.
+Let’s look at how you can incorporate range-of-motion exercises to improve your shoulder range of motion.